 Dedicating your attention to one task keeps your mind from wandering, and allows you to get into deep focus.
 When you complete a task, you move on to the next one.
 This continues for a team until the project is complete.

 Time to close those tabs

 Quick question: how many browser tabs do you have open right now?
 Don’t worry, if the idea of starting with a small number of tasks sounds difficult, aim high instead.
 Set a higher limit on tasks to start, and then lower it as you see fit.

 This will help you adjust to a new method.
 Plus, it provides you with better insight into the qualities and skills of your team.
 It informs the company of what a proper workload looks like.

-It doesn’t matter if you work small projects or big initiatives.
-By applying the kanban working method, you can focus on just the right amount of work and take a huge step toward achieving your goals.
+It doesn’t matter if you work on small projects or big initiatives.
+By applying the Kanban working method, you can focus on just the right amount of work and take a huge step toward achieving your goals.

 There’s always room for improvement

 Another Kanban pro is that it allows you to evolve your existing processes and make incremental changes on your journey to peak productivity.
 In order to introduce positive changes, you need to first know what to improve.

 The advantage of using this approach is that instead of doing a major overhaul of the way you and your team complete assigned tasks, you first identify holes in your existing work process.
 Then, you can choose to modify or completely change your workflow, knowing what works best for you and your team.